toxinu/skjult/README.rst

 Requirements
 ------------

-  You need encfs package (so linux)
+- encfs package (so linux)
-  You need to be in sudoers file
+- be in sudoers file
-  You need to modprobe fuse
+- modprobe fuse
-  You need to be in fuse group
+- be in fuse group

 Examples
 --------